profLewis/getModisEE/README.md

 Note also that, at present, we do not store the coordinate information.
 This is however accessible from the tif files.

 You will find a temporary dump file in the running directory called e.g. `download.3l3c3f.tmp`.
 This contains a data dump every e.g. 50 samples.
-The frequency of dump is controlled by `dumpFreq=50` in `options` or `loadOptions`.
+The frequency of dump is controlled by `dumpFreq=50` in `options`.
+In case of a bad recovery, you can replace the output data file by the dump file.

 You can also use the script [getData.py](getData.py) to access data for a particular year.
 If you want a more complex parser, you could build one.